fract4d/gnofract4d/README.md

 - Python version 3.5 or higher
 - GTK version 3.18 or higher
+- Pycairo
+- PyGObject to access GTK from Python
 - A C++ compiler (used at runtime to compile your fractal formulas)

+On Ubuntu, these can be installed with:

+    sudo apt install gcc gir1.2-gtk-3.0 python3-gi-cairo

 To build from source you also need:
 - headers for libpng and libjpeg